-The amendments proposed by the Australian Energy Market Operator (AEMO) in this rule change request arise from their review of the Short Term Trading Market (STTM) for natural gas, completed in March 2012.
-The statutory review considered a range of matters relating to the operation of the STTM and, in particular, the design of the deviation pricing framework.
+The amendments proposed by the Australian Energy Market Operator (AEMO) in the rule change request arise from their review of the Short Term Trading Market (STTM) for natural gas, completed in March 2012.
+The statutory review considered a range of matters relating to the operation of the STTM and, in particular, the design of the deviation pricing framework.1

 In the review, AEMO concluded that the current design of deviation pricing framework leads to a misalignment between the costs to the market resulting from Market Operator Services (MOS), which is the market's pipeline deviation balancing tool, and the revenue to the market resulting from deviation charges and deviation payments.
-As part of the review, AEMO proposed that the deviation pricing framework should be modified to better align the cost to the market of MOS with deviation charges and deviation payments.
+As part of the review, AEMO proposed that the deviation pricing framework should be modified to better align deviation charges and deviation payments with the costs to the market of providing MOS.

-AEMO considers that the changes proposed in this rule change request are necessary in the context of its envisaged overall changes to the deviation pricing design and settlement process under the National Gas Rules (NGR) and the STTM Procedures (Procedures).
+AEMO considered that the changes proposed in this rule change request were necessary in the context of its envisaged overall changes to the deviation pricing design and settlement process under the National Gas Rules (NGR) and the STTM Procedures (Procedures).